 $ qsub -A OPEN-0-0 -q qprod -l select=4:ncpus=16 -l cpu_turbo_boost=0 -I

 In the following example, we select an allocation for benchmarking a very special and demanding MPI program.
-We request Turbo off, 2 full chassis of compute nodes (nodes sharing the same IB switches) for 30 minutes:
+We request Turbo off, and 2 full chassis of compute nodes (nodes sharing the same IB switches) for 30 minutes:

 $ qsub -A OPEN-0-0 -q qprod -l select=18:ncpus=16:ibswitch=isw10:mpiprocs=1:ompthreads=16+18:ncpus=16:ibswitch=isw20:mpiprocs=16:ompthreads=1 -l cpu_turbo_boost=0,walltime=00:30:00 -N Benchmark ./mybenchmark

 The MPI processes will be distributed differently on the nodes connected to the two switches.
-On the isw10 nodes, we will run 1 MPI process per node 16 threads per process, on isw20 nodes we will run 16 plain MPI processes.
+On the isw10 nodes, we will run 1 MPI process per node with 16 threads per process, on isw20 nodes we will run 16 plain MPI processes.

 Although this example is somewhat artificial, it demonstrates the flexibility of the qsub command options.

 Check status of your jobs using the qstat and check-pbs-jobs commands

 $ qstat -a $ qstat -a -u username $ qstat -an -u username $ qstat -f 12345.srv11